Wjnnje/Python_for_data_analysis/README.md

 The aim is to allow professionnals to anticipate the demand for bikes based on time and on the predicted meteorological conditions.

-The API was originally our most accurate model, which is the Hist Gradient Boosting Regressor.
+The API was originally going to use our most accurate model, which was the Hist Gradient Boosting Regressor.
-However we had issues with the package sklearn.ensemble containing the model type we wanted, as well as all of our most efficient models.
-We therefore chose another model, the LGBM Regressor - our second best model -, which we deployed in the api with the hyperparameters {'boosting_type': 'dart', 'learning_rate': 0.4, 'num_leaves': 37} and an estimated score of ~0.89.
+However we had issues with the package sklearn.ensemble which contained the model type we wanted, as well as all of our most efficient models.
+We therefore had to find another model, the LGBM Regressor - that turned out to be our second best model -, which we deployed in the api with the hyperparameters {'boosting_type': 'dart', 'learning_rate': 0.4, 'num_leaves': 37} and an estimated score of ~0.89.

 The finished API presents as follows :
 ![image](https://user-images.githubusercontent.com/116392151/205981107-a35da5da-1870-4dbf-824e-32e64bd62327.png)